Contracting the boundary of a Riemannian 2-disc: Main results

-Here is the plan of the rest of the paper.
-In the next section we recall Besicovich theorem and use it to reduce Theorem 1.6 A-C to proving (slightly stronger) estimates for subdiscs of $D$, where the length of the boundary does not exceed $6\sqrt{Area(D)}$.
-In the same section we apply this result to prove the desired assertion for subdiscs of $D$ with area bounded by a very small constant.
-At the beginning of section 3 we review a result by P. Papasoglu ([P]) asserting that for every Riemannian $2$-sphere $S$ and every $\epsilon$ there exists a simple closed curve of length $\leq 2\sqrt{3}\sqrt{Area(S)}+\epsilon$ that divides the sphere into two domains with areas not less than ${1\over 4}Area(S)$ and not greater than ${3\over 4}Area(S)$.
-Then we prove an analogous result for Riemannian $2$-discs.
-Section 4 contains two auxilliary results about a relationship of $d_D$ and $d_{D'}$ for a subdisc $D'$ of $D$.
-Section 5 contains the proof of the main Theorem 1.6 A-C (and, thus, Theorem 1.1).
-In section 7 we deduce Theorem 1.2 from Theorem 1.1.
-Here the key intermediate result is that an arbitrary Riemannian $2$-disc $D$ can be subdivided into two subdiscs with areas in the interval $[{1\over 3}Area(D)-\epsilon^2, {2\over 3} Area(D) +\epsilon^2]$ by a simple curve of length $\leq 2diam(D)+2\epsilon$ connecting two points of $\partial D$, where $\epsilon$ can be made arbitrarily small.
+In section 7 we will deduce Theorem 1.2 from Theorem 1.1.
+Here the key intermediate result (Theorem 6.1) is that an arbitrary Riemannian $2$-disc $D$ can be subdivided into two subdiscs with areas in the interval $[{1\over 3}Area(D)-\epsilon^2, {2\over 3} Area(D) +\epsilon^2]$ by a simple curve of length $\leq 2diam(D)+2\epsilon$ connecting two points of $\partial D$, where $\epsilon$ can be made arbitrarily small.
 The proof of this result will be given in section 6.
-It uses a modification of Gromov's filling technique and is reminiscent to a proof of a version of the result of Papasoglu quoted above presented by F. Balacheff and S. Sabourau in [BS].
-At the end of section 6 we demonstrate that for each $a<{1\over 2}$ there exists a constant $C(a)$ such that each Riemannian $2$-sphere of area $A$ and diameter $d$ can be divided into two discs of area $\geq a\ A$ by a simple closed curve of length $\leq C(a)d$.
+It uses a modification of Gromov's filling technique and is reminiscent of a proof of a version of the result of Papasoglu quoted above presented by F. Balacheff and S. Sabourau in [BS].
+At the end of section 6 we demonstrate that for each $a<{1\over 2}$ there exists a constant $C(a)$ such that each Riemannian $2$-sphere of area $A$ and diameter $d$ can be divided into two discs of area $\geq aA$ by a simple closed curve of length $\leq C(a)d$.
 This theorem contrasts with the recent result of one of the authors ([L2]), who proved that for every constant $C$ there exists a Riemannian sphere of diameter $1$ that cannot be divided into two subdomains of equal area by any $1$-cycle of length $\leq C$.
-In section 7 we also prove Theorem 1.6 D. At the end of section 7 we explain how Theorem 1.3 follows from Theorems 1.1 and 1.2.
-Section 8 contains applications to upper bounds for lengths of geodesics on Riemannian $2$-spheres.
-We prove the upper bounds for lengths of different geodesics between two fixed points on a Riemannian $2$-sphere that depend on the diameter and the area of the $2$-sphere.
-We also prove the upper bounds for the lengths of two shortest simple periodic geodesics that depend only on the area and the diameter.
-These estimates are better than the upper bounds that depend only on the diameter proven in [NR1], [NR2] and [R] in the case when the ratio of the area to the square of the diameter is very small.